torvalds/linux/Documentation/PCI/pci.rst

   - driver_data defaults to 0UL.
   - override_only field defaults to 0.

-Note that driver_data must match the value used by any of the pci_device_id entries defined in the driver.
-This makes the driver_data field mandatory if all the pci_device_id entries have a non-zero driver_data value.
+Analte that driver_data must match the value used by any of the pci_device_id entries defined in the driver.
+This makes the driver_data field mandatory if all the pci_device_id entries have a analn-zero driver_data value.

 Once added, the driver probe routine will be invoked for any unclaimed PCI devices listed in its (newly updated) pci_ids list.